 As you can see from the potential legal penalties listed above, a human trafficking conviction in California can result in significant life-changing consequences.
 A highly experienced Los Angeles criminal defense lawyer from our law firm can use a variety of legal defenses on your behalf.
 These defenses include:

-- You didn't deprive the alleged victim of their liberty – In some cases, our criminal lawyers may be able to argue the alleged victim was always free to leave their employment and you did noting to make them believe they were being forced to stay.
+- You didn't deprive the alleged victim of their liberty—In some cases, our criminal lawyers may be able to argue that the alleged victim was always free to leave their employment and that you did nothing to make them believe they were being forced to stay.

-- False accusation – In some cases, our attorneys may be able to argue the employee had a motive, such as anger or revenge, to falsely accuse you of human trafficking.
+- False accusation – In some cases, our attorneys may be able to argue the employee had a motive, such as anger or revenge, to accuse you of human trafficking falsely.
 We may be able to show the alleged victim was attempting to gain sympathy or favorable treatment for themselves.

-It's important to note that every human traffic case has its own set of unique facts and circumstances.
-Our law firm will need to first closely examine the specific allegations and evidence in order to develop an effective defense strategy.
+It's important to note that every human traffic case has its own unique facts and circumstances.
+Our law firm will need to first closely examine the specific allegations and evidence to develop an effective defense strategy.